SkylineCommunications/dataminer-docs/release-notes/DxMs/DataAPI_change_log.md

 > [!IMPORTANT]
 > At present, the Data API feature is only available in preview, if the soft-launch option *DataAPI* is enabled.
 For more information, see [Getting started with the Data Sources module](xref:Data_Sources_Setup).

-### 12 September - Fix - DataAPI 1.2.3 - Prevent the auto-increment column from being duplicated if the ID column is specified in a new request [ID_40187]
+### 12 September - Fix - DataAPI 1.2.3 - Auto-increment column duplicated when ID column was specified in new request [ID 40187]

-Fixed the following issue: When DataAPI generates a table, it uses the "ID" column from the request as the index.
-If the request doesn't include an "ID" column, DataAPI creates an "Idx" column with auto-incremented values.
-However, if the "ID" column is added in later requests, DataAPI gets confused and creates two "Idx" columns.
+When DataAPI generates a table, it uses the *ID* column from the request as the index.
+If the request does not include an *ID* column, DataAPI creates an *Idx* column with auto-incremented values.
+However, up to now, when the *ID* column was added in later requests, it could occur that two *Idx* columns were created.

-### 12 September - Fix - DataAPI 1.2.3 - Prevent the configuration of units or decimals on table parameters [ID_40152]
+### 12 September - Enhancement - DataAPI 1.2.3 - Prevent the configuration of units or decimals on table parameters [ID 40152]

-The config endpoint will return an error if it receives a request to configure the units or decimals of a table parameter.
+The config endpoint will now return an error when it receives a request to configure the units or decimals of a table parameter.

 ### 30 July - Enhancement - DataAPI 1.2.2 - Dual instance for debugging [ID 40192]